 Now, we know from experience that absolutely nothing ever happens exactly as we imagine it will.
 We also know that our focus has a bearing on outcome - that positive and negative considerations on any event yet to materialise (and within the context of this discussion, on past events also) have some impact on the actuality of that event when it finally finds its way into the material timeline, Entropy and Syntropy notwithstanding.
 We fear the worst, likely we'll get something close.
 We hope for the best, and while we can be disappointed, we probably escaped the worst-case scenario.
 The best is often saved for last, when we expected no such thing.
 Leading the way, the way we feel as if blinded by the light at the end of the tunnel, is our old friend Synchronicity, who's probably related to Syntropy.

 Whether or if the glass is half-full, the balance of symmetry allows it also to be half-empty; whichever way you look at it, there are more forces at work than ourselves in making good the evolution of the Universe.
+Maybe we should be asking ourselves what to fill the glass with by now.
 We are quantum, being small enough, and we have therefore the same capabilities as all those quantum particles up there in Syntropy.
 Let's fill our boots back in the Garden, where we were before we knew we knew Too Much of Not Enough.